-Bangladesh’s contribution to global peace, security and development as well as active role in the multilateral fora including UN, Commonwealth, NAM, OIC, SAARC, LDC group is much appreciated by the international community including Canada.
-Bangladesh and Canada are, therefore, cooperative in these common platforms by extending support to each other’s resolutions as well as candidatures.
-Bangladesh’s commitment to implement the provisions of the Ottawa Convention (Anti-Personal Land Mine Ban Treaty) and its support during the elaboration of the Statute for International Criminal Court as well as UN Security Council resolution on Women, Peace and Security have further cemented the political relations with Canada.
-Moreover, Canada deeply appreciates Bangladesh’s stance against terrorism.
+Bangladesh’s commitment to implement Ottawa Convention (Anti-Personal Land Mine Ban Treaty) and its support during the elaboration of the Statute for International Criminal Court as well as UN Security Council resolution on Women, Peace and Security have further cemented the political relations with Canada.

-Moreover, Bangladesh has signed a Memorandum of Understanding (MoU) with the Government of Saskatchewan which will contribute to the strengthening of the bilateral relations with the provincial government in the areas of cooperation in the fields of trade and commerce, food security, agricultural research, education, bio- and clean technologies, human resource development and employment.
+A Memorandum of Understanding (MoU) was signed with the Government of Saskatchewan to strengthen trade and commerce, food security, agricultural research, education, bio- and clean technologies, human resource development and employment.